Hiker on rocky ground on the TMB

 Chamonix has long been a centre for mountain sports of all kinds, and this definitely includes long-distance treks like the TMB.
 Many hikes of all lengths pass through the valley, from a riverside stroll to a months-long traverse of the Alps.

-If you want to experience these trips, have a look at our four-day TMB group trek, one-week TMB, or nous contacter to enquire about a bespoke trip.
+If you want to experience these trips, have a look at our four-day TMB group trek, Walkers’ Haute Route highlights or one-week TMB.
+Or you could nous contacter to enquire about a bespoke trip.

 Mont Blanc